rozek/locally-unique-id-generator/README.md

 ## Background Information ##

 From time to time, it may be necessary to generate unique ids (e.g., to serve as keys into a dictionary of objects since JavaScript does not allow to use objects themselves as keys).
 This module provides a trivial solution for this problem by using a counter to generate ids of the form `uid-<counter>`.
-Within the same application, such keys are guaranteed to be unique (unless more than 2^53 of them are created while that application is running)
+Within the same application, such keys are guaranteed to be unique (unless more than 2^53 of them are created while that application is running) - but only while the application is running: as soon as the application is restarted, the counter starts from 0 again.

+If you need universally unique ids, you should better generate UUIDs/GUIDs of type 4 (see below)

 ## JavaScript API ##